-18(c) Deposit for vessel operation
+19(c) Deposit for vessel operation

-The amount represents the monies deposited in designated bank accounts of a vessel management company for daily operating use.
+The balances represent the monies deposited in designated bank accounts of a vessel management company for daily operating use.
 The Group is the beneficiaries of these designated bank accounts.
-The balance is unsecured, repayable on demand and bearing interest at floating daily bank deposit rates.
+The balances are unsecured, repayable on demand and bearing interest at floating daily bank deposit rates.